denoland/dotland/public/posts/deno_in_2020.md

 [1.5.0 blog post](https://deno.land/posts/v1.5)

 The biggest changed that happened in this month was enabling `isolateModules` option in TypeScript compiler host by default.
-This settings changes the behavior of TypeScript in such a way that ensures that each file can be transpiled in isolation (without knowledge of types and/or other modules) by tools other than TSC like SWC and Babel.
+This setting changes the behavior of TypeScript in such a way that ensures that each file can be transpiled in isolation (without knowledge of types and/or other modules) by tools other than TSC like SWC and Babel.
 This change had a significant impact on